 When they returned to Australia after living and travelling in Europe, Sam Shepherd and Annie Grace started working at Loaf Sandwiches, a tiny cafe near Cronulla train station.
 After a friend pointed out what a significant contribution the pair had made to the original shop, Grace and Shepherd offered to buy it.

-Now in a new, bigger space, at Loaf Sandwiches what isn’t made in-house isn’t far from it.
+Now Loaf is in a new, bigger space with a third partner (Kirsty Lissa).
+What isn’t made in-house isn’t far from it.
 Shepherd’s grandmother supplies some of the baked goods, and the Mr. Woods chai is homebrewed by a customer’s father.
 The coffee comes from another Shire institution, White Horse.

 The menu features sandwiches with a twist.
 Bread options include Sonoma sourdough, Groundbake gluten-free bread and thick-cut bread from Cronulla Bakehouse.
 The jaffle trio is a highlight.
 There’s a ham, cheese and tomato toastie vamped with truffle oil; a three-cheese and jalapeño number; and a jaffle with house-made beans and cheese.